prosthetichead/phDotDev/content/posts/unit-entities.md

 Below is a short video of the units and AI in action, I recorded this on my macbook while away on holiday which was also intresting as I was able to get the game working on both MacOS and Windows!

-There is a small issue in this video also with units moving more then once per tick due to them moving into a block that has not yet been updated updating the same entity more then once.
+There is a small issue in this video also with units moving more then once per tick due to them moving into a block that has not yet been updated, updating the same entity more then once.
 I plan on fixing this using a list of entities already updated this tick which is cleared every tick.

 {{< youtube U3T5syUySmg >}}